vscode-perl/vscode-perl/README.md

 # Perl for Visual Studio Code

-This extension aims to bring code intelligence for the perl language to [Visual Studio Code](https://code.visualstudio.com/), mainly through the use of [Exuberant Ctags](http://ctags.sourceforge.net/).
+This extension aims to bring code intelligence for the Perl language to [Visual Studio Code](https://code.visualstudio.com/), mainly through the use of [Exuberant Ctags](http://ctags.sourceforge.net/).

 Formatting is also supported with use of [Perl::Tidy](https://metacpan.org/pod/distribution/Perl-Tidy/lib/Perl/Tidy.pod).

-This extension is current moddeled after how I work with perl, so your mileage may wary.
+This extension is current modeled after how I work with Perl, so your mileage may vary.

 # How To Use